 You can sign up for Grammarly here.

 Dramatica is the writer’s tool that can tell you things about your story you didn’t tell it.
-This tool helps solidifies character interactions, plug plot holes and helps complete your story in a way that it will resonate with your audience.
+This tool helps solidify character interactions, plug plot holes, and complete your story in a way that will resonate with your audience.

 AutoCrit is a writer’s tool that’s built for storytellers.
 It gives you recommendations for improving your manuscript and your writing.
 This is a genre-specific tool that can customize your results when you select one of seven fiction styles.

 If you liked this post, here are some other articles you might love: